buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 ------------------------------

 A Generic API function helps to populate the secrets in a master build step.
-Secrets populated are finally stored in files like getrc or id_rsa keys file.
+Secrets populated are finally stored in files like wgetrc or id_rsa keys file.
 Secrets are also interpolated in the build like properties are, and will be used in a command line for example and obfuscated.
 Then secrets files are deleted at the end of the build.